ravn/streamtuples/README.md

-streamtuples is a solution to the "I need the value again I had earlier in the stream".
-This is typically when you have an id, use it to look something up (replacing the id with the value looked) and then needing _both_ the id and the value.
+_streamtuples_ is a solution to the "I need the value again I had earlier in the stream".
+This is typically when you have an id, use it to look something up (replacing the id with the value found) and then needing _both_ the id and the value to send the result back to storage.

-This is very cumbersome to do in Java as it doesn't have multi-value return types or pairs/tuples in the language, so the official recommendation is to write a custom class for each intermediate step in the stream as needed.
+This is very cumbersome to do in Java as it doesn't have multi-value return types or pairs/tuples in the language, so the official recommendation is to write a custom class for each intermediate step in the stream as needed, but even so the language does not help autoboxing (for lack of a better word) these, unless you use magic somewhere in the proces.

 This project offers a different approach.
-A tuple holding two values (as the JRE only has interfaces for one or two arguments), and helper methods to use the tuple in streams.
-If more are needed, the design can be reconsidered.
+A tuple holding two values and helper methods to use the tuple in streams.
+Focus has been on following the rules and help the compiler as much as possible.

 An example from an early unit test.
-The value passed in the actual stream is a `StreamTuple<L, R>` which _also_ has a `map` method which returns what the actual `map` method needs to pass a suitable new `StreamTuple`to the next step in the stream.
+The value passed in the actual stream is turned into a `StreamTuple<L, R>` which _also_ has a `map` method which returns what the actual `map` method needs to pass a suitable new `StreamTuple`to the next step in the stream.